 We’ll continue this discussion in a future issue.

-In the meantime, if you know of a business owner who’s thinking of selling or buying a business and who might benefit from a free consultation with us, have them contact me, or any of the M&A professionals at www.bradwaygroup.com
+In the meantime, if you know of a business owner who’s thinking of selling or buying a business and who might benefit from a complimentary consultation with us, have them contact me, or any of the M&A professionals at www.bradwaygroup.com

 By: Mike Ertel, Transworld M&A Advisors